Hyperloop001/Chamber-Crawler-3000/README.md

 and halfling (100 HP, 15 Atk, 20 Def, has a 50% chance to cause the player character to miss in combat, i.e. takes priority over player character’s ability to never miss).

-By default, merchants are neutral to all parties5.
+By default, merchants are neutral to all parties.
 However, merchants can be attacked and slain by the player character.
 Attacking or slaying a Merchant will cause every Merchant from that point forward to become hostile to the player character for the rest of the game even on future floors (and will attack them if they pass within a one block radius).